HGO4040 – Individual reading list

 The answer must be between 18 and 20 pages, including notes, but excluding references.
 The Times (Roman) 12 font must be used with 1.5 spacing.

-Two copies of the reading list must be submitted together with three copies of the examination question paper when submitting your answer.
+The reading list must be submitted together with the examination question paper when submitting your answer.

 Students can contact their supervisor by email if the wording of the examination paper is unclear.